accesscode-2-1/unit-0/2015-03-08 boolean and while.md

 > **Exercise:** Change your program so that it doesn't use `break`.
 Instead use a boolean variable that is false until the player guesses the number correctly.

 > **Exercise:** [harder] Change the program to pick a random number between 1 and 1000.
 Play it a few times.
-What's the optimal strategy to guess the random number as quickly as possible?
+What's the best strategy to guess the random number as quickly as possible?

 > **Exercise:** http://programmingbydoing.com/a/adding-values-in-a-loop.html